Darr H. Alkire

-Brigadier General Darr Hayes Alkire (1903–1977) was a pilot for the United States Army Air Service, United States Army Air Corps, the United States Army Air Forces, and the United States Air Force.
+Darr Hayes Alkire (December 31, 1903 – July 22, 1977) was a pilot for the United States Army Air Service, United States Army Air Corps, the United States Army Air Forces, and the United States Air Force.
 He was the senior officer in command of the West Compound at Stalag Luft III prisoner of war camp after being shot down and captured in 1944.

 Early life

-Alkire was born in Fay, Nevada, On December 31, 1903 to Chester and Henrietta Alkire.
+Alkire was born in Fay, Nevada, On December 31, 1903, to Chester and Henrietta Alkire.
 He had a younger sister, Helen, and younger brother, Ross.
 Alkire graduated from high School in Salt Lake City, Utah and spent two years studying at the University of Utah before joining the US Army.

 Air Force career

 Alkire was appointed flying cadet at Brooks Field, Texas in 1924.
 After graduating from flight school, he was assigned to the 6th Pursuit Squadron at Wheeler Field Hawaii.
 In 1930, he became a flight instructor at March Field in California and then a flight instructor at Randolph Field in Texas.
 While stationed at Randolph, Alkire had a forced landing/accident in a Douglas BT-2C (#31-445) in Yorktown, Texas, on April 11, 1932.

 During World War II, Alkire took over command of the 2d Bombardment Group in January 1942, and became the first commander of the 100th Bombardment Group in November 1942.
 In November 1943, Alkire became the commander of the 449th Bombardment Group.
 On December 18, 1943, Alkire piloted the Maui Maid (41-28623) to Grottaglie Airfield, making it the first 449th Bombardment Group B-24 to land in Italy.
 The Maui Maid was scrapped for parts after it struck an embankment on January 30, 1944.